We've moved. Please contact for details

 Do anti-fatigue lenses make a difference?

 Yes, especially if you spend hours a day looking at screens.
-Eyezen™ lenses are clinically proven to reduce signs of visual fatigue such as tired eyes, difficulty focusing and minor headaches.
+Eyezen™ Boost lenses are clinically proven to reduce signs of visual fatigue such as tired eyes, difficulty focusing and minor headaches.
 If you’ve been using standard single vision lenses but find yourself struggling by the end of the day, this small change can make a big difference.

 Illustration of anti-fatigue vs progressive lenses